Jonseen/Jonseen/README.md

 - 👋 Hi, I’m @Jonseen
-- 👀 I’m interested in Python Development, UI/UX Design
+- 👀 I’m a Product Designer and Frontend Engineer
-- 🌱 I’m currently learning Python for Web and Data Science, UI/UX Design with Figma, Adobe XD
+- 🌱 I’m currently studying Professional Software Engineeing with ALX Afica
-- 💞️ I’m looking to collaborate on Data Analysis Projects
+- 💞️ I’m looking to collaborate on Dev and Mobile app Projects
 - 📫 How to reach me: onajijohnson1@gmail.com

 <!---